djvanderlaan/datapackage/README.md

 Resources:
 [iris] The iris data set
 [complex] A complex example dataset
-[inline] An inline data set
+[codelist-factor1] Codelist for the factor1 field in the complex resource [inline] An inline data set
 [fixed-width] A Fixed Width Example
 ```